 Positioned in the core of San Jose’s red-light district, the Hotel del Rey carries a longstanding reputation.
 Known as a destination for nightlife, including prostitution, gambling, and drinking, the Hotel del Rey is a significant landmark in the city’s adult entertainment scene.
 Its prime location adds to its allure and popularity among visitors.
 Once inside, you have officially entered the dark side of the country.

-However, in 2024 the scene has shifted, and the Del Rey is no longer the epicenter of finding companionship in Costa Rica, but it had a very long run in the San Jose “Gringo Gulch” so it’s worth talking about it’s history.
+However, in 2024 the scene shifted, and the Del Rey is no longer the epicenter of finding companionship in Costa Rica, but it had a very long run in the San Jose “Gringo Gulch” so it’s worth talking about it’s history.

 The Hotel’s Reputation